Last year, over 500 adopters found their perfect match using our First Contact service!

 Spay’sTheWay is the Lexington Humane Society’s free and low-cost spay/neuter program for qualifying pet owners.
-In 7.5 years, we’ve provided 15,500 surgeries through this program.
-Our goal is to provide 3,000 additional Spay’sTheWay surgeries every year.
+In 10 years, we’ve provided 24,000 surgeries and our goal is to provide 3,500 additional Spay’sTheWay surgeries every year.

 To compassionately end pet overpopulation through education and accessible pet spaying and neutering.

 All Spay’sTheWay surgeries are performed by appointment only and involve a morning drop off and late afternoon pick up the same day.
 You may have a friend or family member assist with transporting a pet.

 Pet owners must be over 18 years of age to qualify.

 We begin puppy and kitten surgeries at 3 months of age.
 There are significant health benefits to having your puppy or kitten spayed/neutered before sexual maturity, or before 6 months of age—please don’t delay!

 Financial assistance is based on household income and financial assets.
 Depending on the level of assistance you qualify for, proof of income may be required.